yourpurebredpuppy logo

 An ongoing series of pet food recalls has shocked owners into taking a second look at their pet's food.

-Often it's bacteria (e.coli or salmonella), but sometimes it's for strange things that you wouldn't think could happen if these companies were really serious about quality control.
+Often it's for bacteria (e.coli or salmonella), but sometimes it's for strange things that you wouldn't think could happen if these companies were really serious about quality control.

 Hill's Science Diet...
 Abound...
 Evolve...
 Triumph....
 Nutrisca....
 Natural Life....
 Sportsman's Pride....
 ANF...
 Nature's Promise... all recalled for vitamin D toxicity.